Last Updated on June 20, 2023 by Tim Wells

-Tizen vs Android TV: Firmware Updates
+Tizen vs. Android TV: Firmware Updates

-Tizen vs Android TV: Gaming
+Tizen vs. Android TV: Gaming

 Let’s be clear: If you’re looking for a game console, Tizen TV is not the TV for you.

 My Samsung has 60 different games to choose from in the App Store.
-But they’re all lightweight, smartphone-type apps.
-What you’ll find are mostly side-scrollers or a retro throwback game.
+But they’re all lightweight, smartphone-type apps and primarily side-scrollers or retro throwback games.

 There’s nothing that is overly resource-intensive, and unfortunately, no way to add additional games.

 If that’s not enough, you can also connect to services like Steam and NVIDIA GeForce Now to play triple-A games directly on your Android TV.

 Which is Better: Tizen or Android TV?

-So the question is: if you’re trying to decide between Tizen TV vs Android TV…which is better?
+So the question is: if you’re trying to decide between Tizen TV vs. Android TV…which is better?

 It all depends on what kind of TV experience you’re looking for.

-You’re limited to some of the more mainstream apps like YouTube, Crackle, Netflix and Disney+.
+You’re limited to more mainstream apps like YouTube, Crackle, Netflix, and Disney+.
 I often find that the app I want isn’t compatible with Tizen.
 But, if all you want is a simple, easy-to-use streaming experience, Tizen TV OS is really tough to beat.

 Remember, we’re just looking at the operating systems themselves.

-Does Samsung have Android TV’s?
+Does Samsung have Android TVs?

-No. All Samsung TV’s run the Tizen OS, which is based on Linux, not Android.
+No. All Samsung TVs run the Tizen OS, which is based on Linux, not Android.

 Can you install Android apps on a Tizen TV?